 As a starting point, you often know who is receiving your email, the context of the message and roughly when the recipient is going to see it.
 This provides immense opportunity for precise targeting and segmentation.

-Let’s put this into a bit more context.
 Different departments within a company will speak to different types of external contacts.
-During the buying process, your sales team will be speaking to potential customers whilst your customer service department will primarily be dealing with these contacts as they hopefully convert into customers.
+For example, your sales team will be speaking to potential customers, while your customer service department will be dealing with current customers.

 So different signatures can easily be applied and communicate a variety of messages to different audiences at different stages throughout the customer journey.
 It’s a unique opportunity to target specific audiences incredibly precisely and provide information that is of key importance to the contact in question.